Map meaningful places in your community

 A simpler example might be: What places in my community contribute to its identity?

-2. Write five sample questions that you can use to collect data to answer your research question.
+2. Write five sample questions you can use to collect data to answer your research question.

 • What is the name of this place?